JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

     } Elf32_Shdr;

-Section headers describe (surprisingly enough) the sections of the ELF file, which are the most familiar to most people.
-Sections collectively contain every last byte of data in the ELF, separated by its semantics.
+Section headers describe (surprisingly enough) the sections of the ELF file, which are perhaps the most familiar artifacts of an ELF.
+Sections collectively contain every last byte of data in the ELF (excluding the headers), and the section that a byte lives in describes its semantics.
-Most modern ELF files have upwards of 30 sections, each of which has slightly unique semantics.
+Most modern ELF files have upwards of 30 sections, each of which has slightly unique properties.
 The most familiar sections include `.text` which contains executable instructions, and `.data` which contains initialized global data.

-Here is an example of a relatively simple ELF file.
-This is the 64-bit version of `true`, a program which does nothing but return 0.
+Here is an example of a simple ELF file- the 64-bit version of `true`, a program which only returns 0.
 We capture this output with the extremely useful `readelf` utility.

-This is the ELF Header at the start of the file, describing some basic metadata about the contained data.
+This is the ELF Header at the start of the file, describing some basic metadata about the ELF.

     ELF Header:
       Magic:   7f 45 4c 46 02 01 01 00 00 00 00 00 00 00 00 00